STLeee/app-task_processing_system/README.md

 ```

 This command will use Docker Compose to spin up the necessary services and execute the tests defined in the tests/ directory.

-## Assumptions or Additional Design Decisions

-- **Database**: PostgreSQL is used as the database, and its data is stored in the data/postgres directory.
-- **Queue**: Redis is used as the queue system.
-- **Environment Variables**: The application uses environment variables defined in .env.dev and .env.test for configuration.
-- **Logging**: Logging is configured using config/uvicorn.log.conf.yml to output logs to stdout and stderr.
-- **Supervisor**: Supervisor is used to manage the Uvicorn process, as configured in config/supervisord.conf.
-- **Health Checks**: Health checks are configured for the app, db, and redis services in docker-compose.yml.
-- **Scalable**: The architecture allows adjustable worker counts for parallel processing, with the flexibility to deploy the server and consumer services separately in the future.

 ## API Description